phaserjs/phaser/README.md

 * Line.rotate used a calculation method which resulted in the line growing (or shrinking) in length over time, the more it was rotated.
 The new method never changes the lines length.
 * BitmapText.font failed to pull the new font from the Phaser Cache, stopping it from updating properly (thanks @AbrahamAlcaina #2001)
 * Video.stop now removes the 'playing' event listener, which stop Videos set to loop from throwing errors after being destroyed.
+* Tilemap.createFromObjects has been strengthened so that will only create Sprites for matching gids/ids/names.
+It also only sets the Sprite width and height values if they are present in the Tiled data (thanks @pparke #2012)

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).